karelvanzijl/status200-bootcamp/Stage 2/Classes/2024-08-14/node/readme.md

 -   For example:
     -   We can call `window.console.log('message');` or simply `console.log('message');`
         -   The JavaScript engine will automatically prefix it with `window.`
     -   Similar.
-The function mentioned above belong to the window object:
+The functions mentioned above belong to the window object:
         -   window.setTimeout()
         -   window.setInterVal()
     -   When we declare a variable like `var message = 'Hello';` this variable is added to the global object.